jameskitt616/vrchat_streaming/README.md

 - For HLS you do not need to open any extra ports, i also suggest to reverse-proxy with a dedicated subdomain to mediamtx e.g. `mtx.yourdomain.tld` -> `localip:8888`.
 If you do not reverse proxy HLS, you need to opern port `8888`.
 - If you want to use RTSP, you need to open Port `8554`.
 - I'd absolutely suggest you to use a reverse-proxy AND use SSL/TLS for a secure connection, setting this up goes beyond this guide.

+# Single stream instance iGPU (recommended)
+1. If not already done, [install Docker and Docker Compose (v2.10+)](https://docs.docker.com/engine/install/)
+2. Copy and configure your docker compose file `curl -L -o docker-compose.yml https://raw.githubusercontent.com/jameskitt616/vrchat_streaming/main/docker-compose.single-room-igpu.yml`
+3. Update the passwords in the docker compose file
+4. Run `docker compose up -d` to run the Docker containers in detached daemon mode
+5. If you set up your reverse-proxy properly you can now open n.eko in your local Browser and the HLS live stream in VRChat.

+You will now find your n.eko at `https://neko.yourdomain.tld` \
+You can now open the live stream in VRChat (or VLC) at `https://mtx.youdomain.tld/live/index.m3u8` \
+(Optionally you can open the live stream in your local Browser as well at `https://mtx.youdomain.tld/live`)

 # Single stream instance
 1. If not already done, [install Docker and Docker Compose (v2.10+)](https://docs.docker.com/engine/install/)